 For more information regarding room hire please phone 020 8786 8124 or email.
 You can also visit the Nonsuch Mansion website.

-The Nonsuch Pantry Cafe adjoins the Mansion House provides refreshments and ice creams.
+The Nonsuch Pantry Cafe adjoins the Mansion House, providing refreshments and ice creams.

 A public toilet is also located next to the cafe.